The goal of this module is to support the integration of reinforcement

 collecting observations and training an agent often happen at different

 locations in the network.
-To associate these RL components with Node
+To associate these RL components with Nodes,

 the abstraction of user applications is used.
 The following